mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 variable.
 Refer to the section ["Set up your API key for all projects"](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key?context=python) in the OpenAI documentation.
 (It is under the dropdown of "Step 2: Set up your API key").

-The documentation offers step-by-step instructions for setting up the API key as an environment variable, on operating systems including Windows and MacOS.
+The documentation provides step-by-step instructions for setting up the API key as an environment variable, on operating systems including Windows and MacOS.

 !!!note